-- 5. Any cutting futurity or non pro futurity horse which competes in an organised cutting horse competition (affiliated or unaffiliated) or any cattle working competition prior to the running of the NCHA Futurity, will be deemed ineligible to compete in the NCHA Futurity or Non Pro Futurity.
-Refer to definition, page 4 for explanation of competition. - 6.
-All Aged Events with a combined guaranteed purse of \$25,000 or greater must use a minimum of three (3) judges.
+Any cutting futurity horse which competes in an organised cutting horse competition (NCHA affiliated or unaffiliated) or any cattle working competition prior to the running of the NCHA Futurity will be deemed ineligible to compete in the NCHA Open, Non-Pro or

+Amateur Futurity.

+- All major age events must use a minimum of three (3) judges.
 One (1) must hold a AAAA rating and the others must hold a AAA or AA rating.
-One (1) judge (senior most) will be appointed as the Monitor Judge. - 7.
-Show committees may place a limit on the number of horses allowed to be ridden by one rider in age or restricted events.
-Each horse must have the same rider throughout the event, except in cases of hardship or injury.
-Hardship and injury to be determined by show committee and the cutters representative. - 8.
-Show committees are encouraged to conduct Limited contests within aged events.
-A rider's eligibility to enter Limited Open and Limited Non Professional contests will be based on the first day of the NCHA point's year in which the contest is held.
-Limited Open riders cannot have won in excess of \$100,000 total Lifetime earnings and limited Non Professionals riders cannot have won in excess of \$25,000 total Lifetime earnings.

-9. At any NCHA event, unless otherwise stated in the terms and conditions of entry, should there be a tie for first place they will be awarded Co-Championship of the event.
-The prizemoney for 1st and 2nd place will be added and divided equally between the Co-Champion owners.
-All other prizes will be awarded to the highest aggregated horse over the three rounds.
-In the event that there is still a tie then the awards will be decided by the toss of a coin.
-The NCHA will supply a duplicate Buckle and trophy only where applicable.
-In the event that there is three or more tied for first place then a run off will be conducted.
-The tied
+One (1) judge (senior most) must be appointed as the monitor judge. - a.
+Any major age event (one that holds a futurity with a minimum guaranteed purse of \$15,000 or greater) produced or affiliated by the NCHA must have its assigned judges agreed upon by the association's chairperson of judging.
+The show committee shall work in consultation with the chairperson to ensure the judges assigned to adjudicate any major age event have no upheld minor or major protests, or significant conduct violations, within a twelvemonth period preceding the appointment where possible. - b.
+Only those members on the most current NCHA official herd settlers' list may settle herds at NCHA produced events and major age events (those which hold a futurity with a minimum guaranteed purse of \$15,000 or greater).
+The official herd settlers' list will be on record with the NCHA office and must be posted clearly within the show contest arena by the show committee responsible for the event at which it is applicable.
+From time to time, only the current members of the official herd settlers' list may vote to include new members or remove current members.
+This will only be achieved upon consultation with all current members and a subsequent 75% majority vote in favour of a proposed amendment to the list." - 7.
+Show committees may place a limit on the number of horses allowed to be ridden by one rider in age or restricted events in their terms and conditions.
+Each horse must have the same rider throughout the event, except in cases of hardship or injury, to be determined by show committee and the cutters representative. - 8.
+A rider's eligibility to enter limited open and limited non-professional contests will be based on the first day of the NCHA points year in which the contest is held.
+Limited open riders cannot have won more than \$100,000 total lifetime earnings and limited non-professionals riders cannot have won more than \$25,000 total lifetime earnings. - At any NCHA event, unless otherwise stated in the terms and conditions of entry, should there be a tie for first place there will be Co-Champions of the event.
+The prizemoney for the tied places will be added and divided equally between the Co-Champions.
+All other prizes (for example trophy saddles, buckles etc), will be awarded to the co-champion with the highest aggregate over the qualifying rounds and final.
+If there is still a tie, then the awards will be decided by the toss of a coin.
+The NCHA will supply a duplicate buckle and trophy only where applicable.

-Competitors will draw for order of work in the same herd as the final.
+If there are three or more tied for first place, then a runoff will be conducted.
+The tied competitors will draw for order of work in the same herd as the final.